amine4567/playnite-data-backup/README.md

 Playnite Data Backup Extension
 -------------------------------
-This is the repo for a Playnite extension to backup the data of your choice after exiting a game into a target folder.
-You can for example backup the saves of a game into a folder that is synchronized with a cloud service like Google Drive creating your own cloud save system.
+This is a Playnite Extension that provides the ability to backup data of choice into a target folder on game exit.
+You can for example backup game saves into a folder that is synchronized with a cloud service like Google Drive, creating a custom cloud save system.